 Associate in Arts Degrees

-Associate in Arts degrees are designed to provide students with a broad background during their first and second year of study so that they can transfer to a four-year school with standing as a junior.
+Associate in Arts degrees is designed to provide students with a broad background during their first and second year of study so that they can transfer to a four-year school with standing as a junior.
 Our degrees follow guidelines set by the state’s Intercollege Relations Commission.
 Our associate degree curriculum is designed to give students a general education that transfers to four-year universities for bachelor’s degrees.

-Associate in Science Degrees
+Associate in Science-Transfer Degrees

 Direct Transfer Agreement